Hoar012/RAP-MLLM/README.md

 We also provide the images for multi-concept evaluation in this [Google Drive link](https://drive.google.com/file/d/1zA7RCVWBzeFdYTtUZkp5Zu7IPQ7XtQiR/view?usp=drive_link).

+In addition, we provide the full database used for question answering at this [Google Drive link](https://drive.google.com/drive/folders/1VI6cxj10Owp6uTCqNAYPJj86zCnMMR7X).

 #### Evaluation on Image Captioning
 ```bash
 python eval/caption.py  --eval-file /path/to/eval_file --model-path Hoar012/RAP-LLaVA-13b --retrieval --database /path/to/database --topK 2